Call for Proposals 2019

 The application should be submitted by the principal investigator or project lead.
 It should include:

-1) A completed cover sheet (use application form provided) with your name, contact information, ACRL membership information, and, if applicable, names and contact details of collaborators.
+1) A completed cover sheet (use the application form provided) with your name, contact information, ACRL membership information, and, if applicable, names and contact details of collaborators.

 2) Your CV or résumé.